Kyraview/SnapXrpFork/README.md

 ```

 ## details
-We hope to have this available on the consumer version of metamask before the end of the year, as well as many many more features.
+We hope to have this available on the consumer version of MetaMask before the end of the year, as well as many many more features.
 At this time all of this only works on testnet but that can change.